Context

 First, for the bot to understand the user's 'yes' or 'no', we need to create two bot dialogs and link each one to one of the following intents:

-- general.yes
+- general_yes

-- general.no
+- general_no

 Two bot dialogs, one for each possible user response

-In the screenshot above, we added the
+In the screenshot above, you can see that we've added the

-intent to another bot dialog.
-Now all we have to do is connect these dialogs to the question above, so the bot knows which question is being answered.
+, so the bot knows which question is being answered.
 We can do this by creating

 output context